 Scalp Calcification Caused by Calcium Deposits

-While the last two methods mentioned above can help you to combat calcium deposits on the scalp, there is a better way to target the issue at its source.
+While the last two methods mentioned above can help you combat calcium deposits on the scalp, there is a better way to target the issue at its source.

 Magnesium is a natural combatant of calcium.
-It helps to slow calcium production and build-up, and has even been shown to completely stop the production of calcium build-up on blood vessel walls.
+It helps to slow calcium production and build-up and has even been shown to completely stop the production of calcium build-up on blood vessel walls.
 Additionally, magnesium supplementation can lead to the reversal of vessel wall calcification.

 For best results, you can apply magnesium oil directly to the scalp.
 For adults, one fluid ounce massaged into the scalp for 10 minutes, three to five times per week seems to be most beneficial.